adam-p/text-file-follower/README.md

 A Node.js module for getting each new last line of a text file as it appears.
 Think `tail -f`.
 Its obvious use is for consuming log lines, but it can be used for any newline-delimited text file.

+`text-file-follower` is written in CoffeeScript, but a compiled JavaScript can be found in the `lib` directory.

 ## Usage

 Some day installation will be via `npm`.
 For now you'll have to put the code where you want it (either lib/index.js or src/index.coffee).